When Jennifer Tilly first walked into a casino to play poker well over a decade ago, she was an actor first and foremost.

 Tilly’s most famous TV poker moment might have come on NBC's Poker After Dark in a well known hand against Finnish high-stakes pro Patrik Antonius.

-With blinds at 200/400 Tilly raised from the button with jacks and Antonius called with T8 of hearts.
-He check-called another bet from Tilly on a TJ7 flop flop.
+With blinds at 200/400 Tilly raised from the button with pocket jacks and Antonius called with T8 of hearts.
+He check-called another bet from Tilly on a TJ7 flop.

-They both checked the K turn and when Antonius checked the K river, Tilly checked behind.
+They both checked the K turn and when Antonius checked the K river, Jennifer Tilly checked behind.

 The looks of surprise around the table were obvious and, after Tilly (jokingly, she later said) said ‘I thought you might have kings’ the table (and poker fans) worldwide were aghast.